 Are you wondering where to publish short stories online?

-You can find sites that accept short stories, but many of them have strict submission guidelines.
-Some don’t allow simultaneous submissions and only accept certain genres of short fiction.
+You can find sites that accept short stories, but many have strict submission guidelines.
+Some don’t allow simultaneous submissions and only accept specific genres of short fiction.

 If you are a short story writer and want to publish your work online, you want an easier way.

 There are quite a few online writing platforms where you can publish short fiction and nonfiction stories for free and without all the hassle.